 - Analytics: reporting and metrics embedded throughout the system

-Cloud and SaaS Solutions
+Cloud and SaaS solutions

 The solutions in this guide are divided into three categories: enterprise, agency, and small-to-medium business (SMB).
 However, SaaS deployments make modern software more flexible and scalable than ever before.
-Keep in mind that many of the vendors compared below offer tiered solutions for businesses of any size or type.

 Though the core functions of all solutions in this niche are the same, there is additional functionality that different business sizes and types might look for.
 Let’s examine some of those differentiators below.